-For thermal properties of 2D materials, PBE and PBEsol functionals generally provide more reliable predictions, though there remains significant room for exploration, especially since no comprehensive studies on meta-GGAs for thermal properties have yet been reported.
-Moreover, the strong sensitivity of 4th-order IFCs to the choice of XC functional underscores the need for more advanced approaches to accurately capture phonon lifetimes and lattice thermal conductivity in low-dimensional systems.
+For thermal properties of 2D materials, PBE and PBEsol functionals generally offer reliable predictions, though further exploration is needed, as no comprehensive studies on meta-GGAs for thermal properties have been reported.
+The strong sensitivity of 4th-order IFCs to the choice of XC functional highlights the need for advanced methods to accurately capture phonon lifetimes and lattice thermal conductivity in low-dimensional systems.